Mammary tumor: Biology

 Historically, about 50 percent of mammary tumors in dogs were found to be malignant, although taking into account tumor behavior, one study has estimated true malignancy in mammary tumors to be 21 to 22 percent.
 Adenomas and fibroadenomas make up the benign types.
 Malignant mammary tumors are divided into sarcomas, carcinosarcomas, inflammatory carcinomas (usually anaplastic carcinomas), and carcinomas (including adenocarcinomas), which are the most common.
 Inflammatory carcinomas describe tumors that are fast growing and have bruising, edema, and pain, and can also cause disseminated intravascular coagulation.
 They are the most malignant type of canine mammary tumor.

 Malignant tumors are also subdivided histopathologically into those showing blood vessel wall invasion and those that do not.
 Without blood vessel wall invasion there is a better prognosis.
 Dogs with noninvasive adenocarcinomas have an average survival time of two years, while dogs with invasive adenocarcinomas have an average survival time of one year.
 Tumor size also affects the prognosis, in that dogs with tumors greater than five centimeters have a greater chance of lymph node metastasis.
 Tumor type is also important.
 Sarcomas and carcinosarcomas carry an average survival time of nine to twelve months.
 Inflammatory carcinomas have a very poor prognosis, and have usually metastasized by the time of diagnosis.
 Metastasis for any malignant mammary tumor is usually to the regional lymph nodes and lungs.

-The molecular carcinogenesis of canine mammary tumors are not completely understand.
+The molecular carcinogenesis of canine mammary tumors are not completely understood.
 However, the increasing information on molecular pathways involved in the carcinogenesis of this canine tumor has potential to complement and refine the current diagnostic and therapeutic approach to this tumor type.
 Furthermore, current data show that significant similarities and differences exist between canine and human mammary tumors at the molecular level.